Sittingbourne town centre regeneration

 - new dedicated pedestrian routes from the station to the town centre and the High Street

-The 10 year redevelopment scheme – called Spirit of Sittingbourne scheme – received planning approval by Swale Borough Council in March 2015.
+These road network improvements were part of a 10-year redevelopment, called the Spirit of Sittingbourne Scheme, which received planning approval by Swale Borough Council in March 2015.

-It will bring around £330 million into Sittingbourne over the next 10 years, and create around 700 new jobs within phase 1.
+The development will bring £330 million into Sittingbourne over the next 10 years, and create around 700 new jobs within phase 1.
 As well as the new cinema, retail units and restaurants, the scheme will also deliver up to 213 new apartments, a new multi-storey car park and additional public realm space.

 The approval to progress the Sittingbourne town centre regeneration was taken by Kent County Council on 9 April 2015.